• News

 There is just something alluring about a glass-windowed dry-aging chamber.
 From Los Angeles to Manhattan, from Tokyo to London, restaurants offer dry-aged steaks to diners who happily pay premium prices—and for good reason—they taste delectable.
 So why not dry age your venison?

-Last year, one Vegas restaurant, Wally’s, served up the ‘most expensive steak ever sold’—a $20,000, 195-day, dry-aged, 60-ounce porterhouse from the Brooklyn butcher, Fleisher’s Craft Butchery.
+In 2021, one Las Vegas restaurant, Wally’s, served up the ‘most expensive steak ever sold’—a $20,000, 195-day, dry-aged, 60-ounce porterhouse from the Brooklyn butcher, Fleisher’s Craft Butchery.

-Understanding Dry Aging
+Understanding Dry Aging Meat

 Simply put, meat is made up of approximately 75 percent water, and dry aging allows for a certain amount of evaporation of that water.
 What is left will be concentrated, as will be the taste.
-However, cuts like filets—unlike New York strips or Ribeyes—are usually not dry aged for long due to a lack of bone or fat.
+However, cuts like filets—unlike New York strips or Ribeyes—are usually not dry-aged for long due to a lack of bone or fat.

 The dry-aged beef process is typically between 18 and 35 days.
 The longer meat is aged, the richer the flavor becomes.
 Also the longer the aging, the higher the price.
-The enzymatic reaction that occurs is what makes dry-aged steak so delicious—and flavor is king.
+The enzymatic reaction that occurs is what makes a dry-aged steak so delicious—and the flavor is king.
 But stop right there; keep in mind that moisture is drawn out of meat faster in a low-humidity environment, such as the case with most in-home refrigerators, which will cause the meat to become tougher.

 In my culinary opinion, aging meat by hanging it in a walk-in cooler is the prime choice (no pun intended), but most of us don’t have that option.
 However, I have a method that gets us almost there.
 I have experimented with it for many years, and it works like a charm.
 It is easy, helps to tenderize the meat, and diminishes the gamey taste.

-How To
+How To Dry Age Venison

 How you take care of your deer from the time you shoot it and recover it right up until it is processed will be reflected in how it tastes (that could be a whole other article).
 I have been cooking, hunting, and processing my own wild game for a long time, and the moment I shoot a deer, my mind automatically goes into a zone of making sure that meat eventually tastes amazing once I recover it.